Team and Contact

 Editor and Podcast Co-Host

-Sophie Schuberth is a PhD-candidate and researcher at Freie Universität Berlin, working in the Berlin Potsdam Research Group ‘The International Rule of Law- Rise or Decline?’.
+Sophie Schuberth is a research fellow and PhD-candidate at Freie Universität Berlin, working in the Berlin Potsdam Research Group ‘The International Rule of Law- Rise or Decline?’.
 As part of her PhD project she was a visiting research fellow at the Hebrew University of Jerusalem in 2021/22.
 She studied law in Berlin (Freie Universität Berlin) and Barcelona (ESADE Law School, Universitat Ramon Llull).
 Her fields of interest include the law of state responsibility and international humanitarian law.
-Her current research focuses on the rights and obligations of third states in situations of occupation.
+Her current research focuses on obligations of cooperation for third states in situations of occupation.

 Erik Tuchtfeld